-South West Water:
+• South West Water:

 No objection provided surface water is not discharged to the public sewer.
-(This has been confirmed by the applicants within their Drainage Strategy);
+This has been confirmed by the applicants within their Drainage Strategy.
+Notice that public sewers on site will require diversion 'In response to the comments made by Natural England would confirm that the public foul drainage facilities are able and have adequate capacity to accommodate the development.'